A Penny Well Spent

 Flush tutted and continued punching.

-‘Aww man,’ Flush said, now punching with a disappointed look on his face.
+‘Aww man,’ Flush groaned, now punching with a disappointed look on his face.

 ‘Good, now imagine your cat is dying!’

-‘I don’t have a cat,’ replied Will as he almost clipped Suds himself with an impressive right hook.
+‘I don’t have a cat,’ replied Flush as he almost clipped Suds himself with an impressive right hook.

 ‘Okay… Oh no, the cat’s dead!
 Oh my god!
 Oh fluffy!’

 ‘Okay, that’s good.
-Tone it down a bit though.’
+Tone it down a bit though,’ said the captain, holding up a hand

 ‘Oh poor fluffy!
 You were such a kind cat!
 Why has this terrible fate befallen you?
 WHY!
 Take me instead!’

-‘Alright stop,’ said Cap, stopping Flush who by this point was now grabbing the air with his fists, giving a dramatic performance that was almost Oscar worthy.
-‘That’s a bit over the top.’
+‘Alright stop,’ said the captain, stopping Flush who by this point was now clutching the air with his fists, giving a dramatic performance that was almost Oscar worthy.
+‘That was a bit over the top.’

 ‘Sorry,’ said Flush.
 ‘I just got into it and now I can’t stop thinking about the poor cat.’